xcfox/valibot-mikro/README.md

 	}),
 )
 ```
-Defining relationships using `valibot-mikro` is similar to traditional method types.
+Defining relationships using `valibot-mikro` is similar to traditional methods.
 Here we have 6 methods to define relationships, four of which are the same as the traditional methods:
 - `oneToOne`
 - `manyToOne`